 Comment: Reviews/reports can be facilitated by regular participation of the facility administrator and health authority.
 Evaluating data should result in more effective provision of health care services.

+Protocol: Written policy and procedure.
 Documentation: Evaluation of major risk management events.

 E. Sexual Assault